Contact Us

 In 1978 our top three grades made it to the grand finals, winning Kentwell and Whiddon Cups and coming second in the Club Championship.
 Of the 48 teams that contested the Sub-District First Division Grand Finals from 1977 to 1983 we supplied 22 teams.
 In the same period we won 12 premierships and held the Club Championship four times.

 In 1979, 1980 and 1981 we had all four teams in their respective cup grand finals.
 The Club Championship was ours again for these three years and we had wins in Kentwell Cup (1979, 1981), Burke Cup (1980), Whiddon Cup (1980) and Judd Cup (1979, 1980).
+The first grade side had competed in 8 of the last 11 years Grand Finals (1971-1981).
 All teams reach the semi-finals in 1982 with the Whiddon Cup side going on to win the Grand Final.
 Fifth Grade (Robertson Cup) was introduced in 1983 for the first time.

 The top four teams against made the semi finals, the Whiddon and Judd Cups winning the grand finals.
 Only the Whiddon Cup side made it through to the semi finals in 1984, while Fifth Grade was third in their competition.
 The Club finished eighth in the Club Championship in 1985, however the Judd Cup side were premiers.